Teach n Go

 Rotating Schedule

 Class periods shift daily or weekly.
-A “Day A/Day B” format rotates different classes, ensuring that no single subject falls at the same time.
-This approach helps distribute workload and keeps students engaged throughout the school year.
+A “Day A/Day B” format rotates different classes, ensuring that no single subject always falls at the same time.
+This helps distribute workload and keeps students engaged throughout the school year.

 Flexible Schedules